-How does the physical space make shildren feel welcome?
-What do the adults do or say to welcome children?
 How does the physical space make children feel welcome?
-What do the adults do or say to welcome children?
+What do the adults do or say to welcome children? ,

 What do I do (or plan to do) to make children feel welcome?

 Video: "A Balance Between Teacher-Guided and Child-Centered Activities"